gschmutz/integration-architecture-workshop/03-data-virtualization-with-presto/README.md

 Let's see that in action.
 Connect to the Presto CLI using

 ```
-docker exec -it presto presto-cli
+docker exec -it presto-1 presto-cli
 ```

 On the Presto command prompt, first switch to the right database.